INN/doubleclick-for-wp/docs/developers-release-checklist.md

 - [ ] on a site with Gutenberg not installed, the plugin functions
 - [ ] on a 4.9 site with Gutenberg installed, the plugin functions
 - [ ] on a 5.0 site, the plugin functions

+Plugin metadata:

+- [ ] Does the minimum PHP required version need to be updated in `readme.txt`?
+- [ ] Does the WordPress "Tested up to" version need to be updated?
+Check with [the phpcs PHPCompatibility rules](https://github.com/PHPCompatibility/PHPCompatibility).